anupambhatnagar/GPUPuzzlers/pages/about.md

 __Anupam Bhatnagar__ is a Software Engineer at Meta AI (FAIR) where he is the lead developer of [Holistic Trace Analysis](https://github.com/facebookresearch/HolisticTraceAnalysis), an open source performance debugging library for PyTorch users.
 Before joining Meta, Anupam worked as a Software Engineer at Unity Technologies.
-Prior to joining the industry he was a tenure track Assistant Professor of Mathematics at the City University of New York.
+Prior to joining the industry, he was a tenure track Assistant Professor of Mathematics at the City University of New York.